Do Iron Pills Make You Gain Weight? (+4 Tips for Getting Your Daily Dose!)

 Here are some common causes:

 Poor Absorption of Iron: Certain conditions or factors can impair the absorption of iron from food, potentially leading to iron deficiency anaemia.
-These include gastrointestinal issues and medications that may interfere with iron absorption.
+These include gastrointestinal problems and medications that may interfere with iron absorption.

 Increased Iron Requirements: There are periods in life when the body's demand for iron increases, such as during pregnancy and breastfeeding.
 If dietary intake from foods or iron pills doesn't meet these increased needs, iron deficiency can develop.